Building A True Green Home: Things To Consider

 The Crystal in London.
 The building with the on-site sewage recycling run on electricity generated by solar panels, lit by LED and fluorescent lights, switched on and off depending on the amount of daylight and the roof collecting water.
 One Bryant Park in New York City.
 The Bank of America Tower has CO2 monitors, waterless urinals and LED lighting as well as its own generation plant producing sustainable energy.

 These are the examples of the most sustainable buildings in the world.
 According to the ICC 700 National Green Building Standard Certification, an energy-efficient home should have high performance in the following areas: site design, building operation and maintenance resource efficiency, energy efficiency, water efficiency and indoor environmental quality.
+Building a truly green home includes all of these features.

 The first principle in sustainable site design is renovating and reusing existing vacant buildings and redevelopment of brownfield sites.
 In a recent conversation with highly-rated demolition contractors, I found out that choosing a site where a house was built with water, phone and sewer lines in place can significantly minimize the amount of excavation needed.
 In addition, consider a location where you can optimize the use of sustainable energy, including passive solar energy, natural daylight and natural ventilation.
 Finally, make sure you can provide natural shading of the building on the site.